soukhova/travis/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of travis is to ...
+An example of a functioning package with associated github pages successfully deployed; used to troubleshoot package issues.

 ## Installation